PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/natgw/README.md

 ## Purpose

 Terraform module used to deploy Azure NAT Gateway.
-For limitations and zone-resiliency considerations please refer to [Microsoft documentation](https://learn.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-overview)
+For limitations and zone-resiliency considerations please refer to [Microsoft documentation](https://learn.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-overview).

+This module can be used to either create a new NAT Gateway or to connect an existing one with subnets deployed using (for example) the [VNET module](../vnet/README.md).

 ## Usage